Mission 1. Pompeii: First Contact¶

 -

-As students navigate the Tiberius rescue and its aftermath, bring in the Bay of Naples geography informational text and work through the CULTURALIA comprehension questions.
-Debrief the choices as a class: why did the narrative respond as it did?
-What would a Roman have known that Octāviāna needed to know?
+Debrief the episode's choices as a class: why did the narrative respond as it did, and what would a Roman have known that Octāviāna and Bellātor needed to know?
+The discussion is where the cultural learning settles.

 Episode 1.2 — To the House of Sextus Aemiliānus